barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 13a.
 If you are running a Control Center managed CGF then also provide the name of the NGFW service by passing the parameter "-s" followed by the service name. e.g
 `	/root/azurescript/trigger_udr_webhook.sh -u=<url to webhook> -s=<SERVICENAME>`

 13b.
-If this is for ASM VNET then pass the VNET name with "-v" followed by the VNET name `	/root/azurescript/trigger_udr_webhook.sh -u=<url to webhook> -v=<MYVNETNAME>`
+If this is for ASM VNET then pass the VNET name with "-v" followed by the VNET name, enclose this in quotes if there are any spaces.
+`	/root/azurescript/trigger_udr_webhook.sh -u=<url to webhook> -v=<MYVNETNAME>`